openpathsampling/openpathsampling/docs/developers/install_developers.rst

 <https://help.github.com/en/articles/fork-a-repo>`_.

-If you won't be contributing code (either you're beta-testing or confirming a bugfix), you'll first do a developer install, then add a a "remote" so you can access code in someone else's fork.
+If you won't be contributing code (either you're beta-testing or confirming a bugfix), you'll first do a :ref:`developer install
+<developer-install-conda>`, then add a a "remote" so you can access code in
+someone else's fork.
 You'll need to know which user's fork you're using, and what branch the code you'll be testing in on.

 As an example, we'll add a remote from the developer |dwhswenson|_, and we will call that remote ``dwhs`` (this name is up to you, but it is common to